 - outgoing: The link direction is from an upstream CI to the current downstream CI (for example, from node to ip_address). - incoming: The link direction is from a downstream CI to the current upstream CI.

 UCMDB_Link_type is the relationship type in the Universal CMDB system.

-Figure 30 through Figure 34 show the out-of-the-box configurations for populating the Computer CI together with its IP addresses.
+The following figures show the out-of-the-box configurations for populating the Computer CI together with its IP addresses: